kiranch97/docker-images/README.md

 # Object Detection Kit

-The Object Detection Kit is a easy way to start captering frames, detecting objects on them and finally mapping them.
+The Object Detection Kit is a easy way to start captering frames, detecting objects on them and plotting the meta data on a map.
 All the code is included to make ODK work out-of-the-box.

-ODK (Object Detection Kit) is a project by the City of Amsterdam's 'CTO Tech Team'.
+ODK (Object Detection Kit) is a project by the City of Amsterdam's CTO Tech Team.
 For more information about the project check [odk.ai](http://www.odk.ai).

 ## Content